-There were no changes in the Company's internal control over financial reporting during the quarter ended July 2, 2005 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+The changes in the company's internal control over financial reporting described in the previous paragraph were implemented prior to the Company reporting its results for the quarter and nine months ended October 1, 2005.
+There were no other changes in the Company's internal control over financial reporting during the quarter ended October 1, 2005 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 PART II.
-OTHER INFORMATION

-Item 1.
+OTHER INFORMATION Item 1.
 Legal Proceedings

 On November 25, 2003, Cimcore-Romer filed a patent infringement suit against us in the Federal District Court for the Southern District of California alleging that certain of our products sold in the United States, including the FARO Arm, infringe U.S. Patent 5,829,148 ('148 patent).
 On July 12, 2005, the court issued an order granting Cimcore-Romer's motion for summary judgment of infringement of three claims of the '148 patent.
 In that lawsuit, we claimed that we do not infringe the '148 patent and that the '148 patent is invalid.
 The District Court has not yet ruled on our allegation that the '148 patent is invalid.
-A hearing regarding damages has not been held, nor has the court enjoined us from selling the FARO Arm.
-A jury trial is scheduled to commence on the issues of invalidity and damages on November 22, 2005.

 On July 22, 2005, the Company announced its decision to limit the capability of its U.S.-based FARO Arm products (the FARO Arm, the FARO Gage and the Digital Template) by removing what we call the "infinite rotation feature" by reducing this capability to 50 rotations or fewer.
-Faro believes that by limiting the range of the joint rotation to 50 rotations, it has removed from its U.S. products the ability to sweep through an unlimited arc, which is a feature of the '148 patent claims addressed by the court's ruling required to infringe the '148 patent.
+FARO believes that by limiting the range of the joint rotation to 50 rotations, it has removed from its U.S. products the ability to sweep through an unlimited arc, which is a feature of the '148 patent claims addressed by the court's ruling required to infringe the '148 patent.
 The revised products have not, however, been considered by the courts.
 Accordingly, we cannot assure you that the revised products will not be deemed to infringe the '148 patent.

-On July 26, 2005, in light of the en banc ruling in Edward H. Phillips v.
-AWH Corporation, we filed a request for reconsideration by the court of its summary judgment ruling.
+On September 20, 2005, the Judge presiding over the case withdrew his order of summary judgment of infringement and agreed to reconsider his conclusions from the Markman, which is a pretrial hearing often used in patent infringement cases.
+The new Markman hearing occurred on October 3, 2005 and the hearing-on-summary judgments of infringement is scheduled for November 14, 2005.
 In addition, the U.S. Patent and Trademark Office has determined that a substantial new question of patentability exists and has granted our request that the '148 patent be reexamined.
 After investigating and analyzing the Cimcore-Romer infringement claims, we believe that they are without merit, and we plan to continue to defend against them vigorously.
 In the event of an adverse ruling in the Cimcore-Romer litigation, however, we could be required to pay substantial damages, cease the manufacturing, use and sale of any infringing products, discontinue the use of certain processes or obtain a license, if available, from Cimcore-Romer with royalty payment obligations by us.
 An adverse decision in the Cimcore-Romer case could materially and adversely affect our financial condition and results of operations.
 At this time, however, the Company cannot estimate the potential impact, if any, that might result from this suit, and therefore, no provision has been made to cover such expense.